wdonne/pincette-s3-server/README.md

 ## Uploads

-These are done with `multipart/form-data` messages.
+These are done with `multipart/form-data` messages using the `POST` method.
 The path in the URL should denote the folder that is used or created.
 For each body part, the last segment of the `filename` parameter in the `Content-Disposition` header is appended to the folder key.

 ## Metadata